-This morning an update on the horrific murder of Lateisha Green, a young black transgender woman in Syracuse, New York.
+An update to the horrific murder of Lateisha Green, a young black transgender woman in Syracuse, New York.
 The victim was in the process of transitioning and reportedly shared this information with the alleged shooter, before he allegedly gunned her down in rage.
 The Poughkeepsie Journal reports prosecutors will beef up the murder charges.

 An Onondaga County grand jury handed down the indictment Friday, charging Dwight DeLee with murder as a hate crime, murder and a weapons possession charge.

-District Attorney William Fitzpatrick says DeLee shot Moses Cannon dead Nov.
-14 after hearing comments about Cannon’s sexual orientation.
-Moses Cannon was living as a woman, using the name Latiesha Green.
-Relatives have described him as transsexual.
+District Attorney William Fitzpatrick says DeLee shot [Green] dead Nov.
+14 after hearing comments about [her] sexual orientation.
+[Green] was living as a woman.
+Relatives have described [her] as transsexual.

 The 20-year-old DeLee faces up to 25 years to life in prison if convicted.